kkensuke/myjb/_sources/jb/mkjb.md

 # Let's make a Jupyter book

-We are going to make a structure below.
+We are going to make the structure below.
 ```zsh
 ~/jupyter-book
 	└── test-book